thosgood/this-weeks-finds/markdown/1-50/week028.md

 1) _An Introduction to Teichmueller spaces_, by Y. Imayoshi and M.
 Taniguchi, Springer-Verlag, 1991.

-2) A"n introduction to the moduli space of curves", by Joe Harris, in _Mathematical Aspects of String Theory_ (proceedings of a conference at UC San Diego in 1986), ed.
+2) "An introduction to the moduli space of curves", by Joe Harris, in _Mathematical Aspects of String Theory_ (proceedings of a conference at UC San Diego in 1986), ed.
 S. T. Yau, World Scientific Press, 1987.